Mohibur/Nmap_And_Wireshark_Labs/README.md

 ## >>> Nmap -oN,-oX
 - `-oN`: To save the report in text file(`.txt`).
 - `-oX`: To save the report in XML file.
+- All report text files given in files section and a wireshark packet capture file is there.
 ## >>> Some Other Popular Nmap Commads
 - **-sT**: Performs a full TCP connect scan by completing the 3-way handshake.
 - **-sU**: Scans UDP ports to detect open/closed/filtered services.